Last updated: July 2026 (revision 6)

 4.61 No guarantee of accuracy.
 Baselayer.med does not guarantee the accuracy, completeness, currency or fitness-for-purpose of any analytics figure or AI insight, and accepts no liability for decisions taken in reliance on them.

-The following provisions apply to appointment scheduling, Stock Take and clinical-notes features.
+The following provisions apply to appointment scheduling, Stock Take and Clinical Overview features.

 4.62 Appointment scheduling – Practice responsibility.
 Appointment data (including patient names, dates, times and doctor assignments) is managed entirely by the Practice.
 Baselayer.med does not verify appointment details, and Appointment Reminders supplement (but do not replace) the Practice's own scheduling and confirmation processes.